UTADNCLab/AICA-Competition-Documentation-2026/02_Participation/Submission_Guide.md

 # Submission Guide

-This guide outlines the format and submission expectations for the final video in the AICA Challenge virtual stage.
+This guide outlines the format and submission expectations for the final video in the SMC AICA 2026 Virtual Stage.

 <a href="https://forms.gle/6hzAKAqrSUkrrmTa8" class="submission-link">Submission Link for Virtual Stage</a>

 ## Requirements